-There are a variety of free VPNs available from the Apple Apps Store, Google Play Store, and Amazon App Store.
-We understand it’s tempting to download one to protect your personal information.
+There are various free VPNs available from the Apple Apps Store, Google Play Store, and Amazon App Store.
+It’s tempting to download one to protect your personal information.

 The companies making these available provide a free hotspot shield because they believe in altruism, online privacy, and love of their fellow man, right?